-This square represents the music played by local musicians at the Community Arts Council and the square is done by Louise who is the Director of the Community Arts Council.
+This square represents the music played by local musicians at the Community Arts Council and the square is done by Louise McMurray who is the Director of the Community Arts Council.

 This square represents Room to Grow Building that will receive the funding from the quilt raffle.Room to Grow Marg Bennett

-One of the most whimsical square is the Polar Bear Swim at Grassy Point that I attended as a spectator this year.
+One of the most whimsical squares is the Polar Bear Swim at Grassy Point that I attended as a spectator this year.
 Someone joked that one of the figures in the quilt square must be me.

 The landscape on Hornby is one if its principal attractions, whether it is the sandy beach of Big Tribune, the cliffs of Helliwell Park or the sunsets of Grassy Point.
-The image at the top of the page is Tribune Bay with it’s sailboats.
+Other popular activities are mountain biking and birdwatching.. not at the same time, sailing, making music and reading.